Everything Nurses Need to Know About the NCLEX Licensing Exam

 You won’t find out immediately whether you’ve passed or failed.
 Some candidates can purchase their unofficial results on the Pearson VUE website a few days after the test, but these results won’t authorize you to practice as nurse.
 You’ll receive your official results from your state’s regulatory board roughly 6 weeks after taking the exam.

 The passing rates for the NCLEX exams vary by year, test type, and candidate.
-Overall, in 2018, U.S-educated first-time test-takers of both exams passed with an average rate of 87%.
-RN candidates with bachelor’s degrees passed by nearly 92%, compared to 85% of those with associate’s degrees.
+Overall, in 2019, U.S-educated first-time test-takers of both exams passed with an average rate of 88.18%.
+Comparatively, foreign-educated nurses taking the NCLEX exam for the first time had a pass rate 45.47%.